jonlpersson/ed-latimore/site/_posts/2022-04-28-how-to-seduce-a-woman-the-ethical-way.md

 Remember though, seducing her is only half of the battle.
 If you want to convince her to stick around, you’ll need to satisfy her in the bedroom too.

-Good luck and have fun\!
+Good luck and have fun!